 You have two options for working through these courses:

 THE FIRST OPTION is to simply audit the course.
 There is no fee for this option, and you can work through the various modules as best fits your personal learning needs.
-Registration is not mandatory, but is required to participate in the conversations.
+Registering for a free account is required.

 THE SECOND OPTION is to register for a certificate of completion.
 This requires completing all of the modules and activities as well as a practicum.
 This also requires the payment of a fee.
 Further details on certification requirements and fees are available on each course web site.